Compensation//= Titles\title(); ?>

 - New resulting salary (hourly rate for non-exempt employees, or annual rate for exempt employees)

-Please consult with HRPC-North regarding any questions about the notification letter.
+Please consult with HRPOC-North regarding any questions about the notification letter.

 Employees may be paid an administrative stipend for a temporary increase in responsibility as required by departmental needs.
 Qualifying assignments typically involve duties at a higher grade or classification or a complex project that requires a higher level of analysis and independence.

-- Stipends may not exceed a period of 12 months
+- Stipends may not exceed a period of 12 months.
+If the stipend request is longer in duration, an exception request must be submitted in PeopleAdmin.

 - Stipend requests for staff represented by a collective bargaining agreement must be submitted via PeopleAdmin